redis/redis-snap/README.md

 ## Redis Community Edition - Install using snap

-To install Redis 8 using snap, please use the following command:
+To install Redis Community Edition using snap, please use the following command:

     sudo snap install redis